pysys-test/pysys-test/README.rst

 Installation
 ============

-PySys can be installed into Python 3.7/3.6/3.5 (recommended) or Python 2.7 (though note that Python 2.7 will soon be out of support from the Python team).
+PySys can be installed into Python 3.8 (recommended), 3.7/3.6/3.5 or Python 2.7 (though note that Python 2.7 will soon be out of support from the Python team).

-The best way to install PySys is using the standard ``pip`` installer which downloads and install the binary package (``.whl``) for the current PySys release, by executing::
+The best way to install PySys is using the standard ``pip`` installer which downloads and install the binary package for the current PySys release, by executing::

 	> python -m pip install PySys

-Alternatively, you can download the binary .whl distribution from https://github.com/pysys-test/pysys-test/releases and use ``python -m pip install PySys-<VERSION>.whl`` instead.
+Alternatively, you can download the binary ``.whl`` package from https://github.com/pysys-test/pysys-test/releases and use ``python -m pip install PySys-<VERSION>.whl`` instead.